Riots. Government corruption. Political instability. Massive government debt. Wars. Rumors of wars. End times.

 And looking to figure out who the anti-Christ just about tops the list of time-wasters (well, that and Facebook.
 I haven’t heard of anyone on their deathbed list their regrets with one of them being “Gee, I wish I had Facebooked more”)

 Stop horsing around, spend your time on the important stuff, get your Bible study library going, and use it while you still can openly.
-Learn from the five guys you should be listening to.
-Get back in the game.

 The more you do that, and the less time spent on worthless pursuits, the more at peace you’ll become.